 There were several types of vodka at that time, ranging from the standard one to a high-quality and stronger spirit.
 But, the production of vodka at that time wasn’t as smooth as nowadays.
 Therefore, the vodka producers would usually hide the impurities by adding herbs, spices, and even fruits inside the blend.
 Besides infusing other ingredients, the vodka maker also used freezing and aging methods to remove impurities.

 The liquor quality didn’t improve until Empress Catherina II ascended and gave rights for nobles to make vodka at their place.
 Making vodka became even better when the pot distillation method was introduced in the 15th century.
 Later on, charcoal was used in the filtration process instead of river sand or felt.
 This increased the vodka’s quality.

 In the 19th century, vodka began to be known due to the Napoleonic Wars.
-The demand for vodka began to rise, and distilleries started to produce low-quality vodka with potato as the main ingredient in a large quantity.
+The demand began to rise, and distilleries started to produce low-quality vodka with potato as the main ingredient in a large quantity.
 The Bolsheviks began to take all private distilleries in Moscow after the Russian Revolution in 1917, forcing a few vodka makers to move to another country and spread vodka worldwide.
 One of them is the Smirnov family, who created the Smirnoff vodka brand and the Moscow Mule cocktail recipe.
 At first, vodka was only popular in Russia, Poland, and the Balkan regions.
 But, after World War I and World War II, the liquor began to attain its fame in North America, the United States, and all over Europe.